Post2Fix/TerminAWake/README.md

 Reddit user [bmw3393](https://www.reddit.com/user/bmw3393/) schooled me on apps that fail because of bad names and [suggested 'TerminaWake'](https://www.reddit.com/r/mac/comments/14mm3db/comment/jq2n4ew/?context=3) which is such a perfect name 😎 (Also nice logo as TerminAWake)

+# Setting up

+We made it super easy for anyone to setup this Terminal app.
+If you never used Terminal, give it a try.

+## Download the files

+- Click the green 'Code' button (top right) and select 'Download Zip'
+- Ensure the download was saved into your Downloads folder

+## Set it all up with a single paste

+- Open a terminal window (you can press F4 or command+space & search 'Terminal')
+- Paste the following line into the terminal and run the command (press return)
+  - ```unzip ~/Downloads/TerminAWake.zip -d ~/ && chmod +x ~/TerminAWake/setup.sh && ~/TerminAWake/setup.sh```

+# Run it

+- Open the shortcut

 # Using the script